wkappel/AMET/docs/AMET_User_Guide_v15.md

 ## AQ Species List Input File

-The input file **$AMETBASE/scripts\_db/input_files/AQ_species_list.input** describes the mapping of observation species from each network to CMAQ model species (post-processed using combine) for use with the program `site compare`.
+The input files **$AMETBASE/scripts\_db/input_files/AQ_species_list.input** and **$AMETBASE/scripts\_db/input_files/AQ_species_list.input.CRACMM** describe the mapping of observation species from each network to CMAQ model species (post-processed using combine) for use with the program `site compare`.
 This file is read as an input file to the AQ_matching.R script and used to create the `site compare` scripts for each network.
 This file is necessary since most air quality networks use different names to represent species.
 Site compare requires the observed and modeled species names to work correctly.
 The basic structure to map observation and species names for `site compare` is:

 ob_species_name, ob_species_unit, model_species_name, model_species_unit, output_species_name